Beaches and Coastline

 Consisting of Emu Beach, Oyster Harbour Beach and the Emu Point Marina.
 This whole area provides a great location for family fun with a sheltered beach, perfect for kayaking and paddling with a café close by.

-Where 8 kilometres or 9-minute drive from Albany Visitor Centre
+Where 8 kilometres or a 9-minute drive from Albany Visitor Centre

 Facilities BBQ, picnic, toilet facilities, a playground and a swimming jetty with a cafe and fish and chips restaurant close by